taixingbi/coding-test/intro.md

  In the machine learning task: I work on depresion detection through patient audio, emotional detection through video. sentiment analysis through transcription.

  ##### frontend
- Frontend language use javascript, framework use React/Redux.
+ For Frontend, I use javascript, the framework is React/Redux.